BADDxmu/IncDNA/README.md

-## IncDNA ： a pipeline for integrative cDNA library construction
+## InTrans ： a pipeline for integrative transcript library construction
 ### Copyright (C) 2017 ZhiLiang Ji (appo@xmu.edu.cn)
 ## Requirement
 This software is suitable for all unix-like system with python(version 2.7.7) installed.<br>